c. 1700

 The two Fardoil pieces were then returned to the consignors---myself and the

-other 1/2 owner, who is Peter Frei, an antique dealer based in Massachusetts.
+other 1/2 owner, Peter Frei an antique dealer based in Massachusetts.
 He

 is my ex-friend and current partner in the two pieces.
 He is currently